AgonPlatform/agon-docs/docs/mos/Keyboard.md

 ## Method  4 - [`mos_editline`](./API.md#0x09-mos_editline)

 There may be times when you want a user to enter some text, or even just a number.
 The MOS API provides a useful method of allowing the user to type in as string of text without the programmer having to deal with every key press.
 The programmer needs to define a buffer of bytes where the typed in string will be stored and then invoke the `mos_editline` command.
-Note that the buffer needs to allow an extra byte for a $00 terminator.
-So, a 32 byte buffer will be 31 string characters, plus the $00 terminator.
+Note that the buffer needs to allow an extra byte for a 0 terminator.
+So, a 32 byte buffer will be 31 string characters, plus the 0 terminator.

 When the call has been completed, the A register will contain the character used to exit.
 If user pressed ENTER, then it will be 13, but if the user pressed ESC, then it will be 27.
 This can used used as a check for _cancel_.

+The flag of 1 defines if the buffer is to be cleared before displaying.
+This allow the previous history to be used as default, or cleared.

+Note too that any defined hotkeys will also function whilst the editline is active.

 In assembler, an example might be: